diego-tobalina/PancakeSwapBot/README.md

 # [🔥 UPDATE V2] PancakeSwap Prediction Bot

+### ⚠️ Beware of forks.
+I do not give any guarantee that the fork may turn out to be a scam.

+### 💥 Disclaimer

+I'm coding this stuff on a pure open source, every time the bot wins, it donates a small portion of your winnings to a developer account so we can continue improving this bot.

+0xC3c531bE09102E84D4273984E29e827D71e28Ae8

+All investment strategies and investments involve risk of loss.
+**Nothing contained in this program, scripts, code or repository should be construed as investment advice.**
+Any reference to an investment's past or potential performance is not, and should not be construed as, a recommendation or as a guarantee of any specific outcome or profit.
+By using this program you accept all liabilities, and that no claims can be made against the developers or others connected with the program.

+## Info

 This is a PancakeSwap Prediction game bot, it includes backtesting code so you can try new strategies changing the `env` variables on a risk free environment.

 It works with PancakePredictionV2 (https://pancakeswap.finance/prediction)